Lillard scores 61 and Blazers beat Warriors 129-124 in OT

 Both teams were drastically limited, personnel-wise.

-The Warriors (10-35), hit hard by injuries this season, essentially had eight available players.
-Draymond Green suited up but Kerr said before the game it was unlikely Green would play because he wasn’t feeling well.
+The Warriors, hit hard by injuries this season, essentially had eight available players.
+Draymond Green suited up but coach Steve Kerr said before the game that it was unlikely Green would play because he wasn’t felling well.

 Glenn Robinson III remained out because of an an ankle injury.
 Kerr said he hoped to have Kevon Looney (abdominal soreness) back later this week.
 The Warriors started D’Angelo Russell, Damion Lee, Burks, Cauley-Stein and Paschall for the second straight game.